Banking Information

 • Is there a lower service charge for me as a Western student?

-• Can I use my bank card to get money if I am out of town?
+• Can I use my bank card to get money if I travel outside of Canada?

 • Do you have Visa debit cards?
 (These can be used internationally where Visa is accepted.)